-Delivering as One, a UN in China conversation presented by Resident Coordinator Siddharth Chatterjee: Episode 4 with Beate Trankmann
+Delivering as One, a UN in China conversation presented by Resident Coordinator Siddharth Chatterjee: Episode 8 with Shahbaz Khan, Representative and Director of the UNESCO Office in Beijing

-Delivering as One is a podcast series that brings you the stories behind the representatives of the UN family in China.
+A podcast series that brings you the stories behind the representatives of the UN family in China

-Together with the Resident Coordinator, the two discuss remaining challenges in the years ahead during the period of the 14th Five-Year Plan, including the transition to a net-zero economy, tackling inequalities between urban and rural areas of China, and UNDP’s work in China to leave no one behind and contribute to the achievement of the Sustainable Development Goals, as part of the UN system in China.
+Together with the Resident Coordinator, the two discuss challenges and opportunities in the years ahead, including the increasing impacts of climate change, demographic shifts and South-South Cooperation efforts, as well as UNESCO’s work in China to enhance resilience, leave no one behind and contribute to the achievement of the Sustainable Development Goals, as part of the UN system in China.

 Siddharth Chatterjee took office as the United Nations Resident Coordinator in China on 16 January 2021 and is the designated representative of - and reports to - the UN Secretary-General.
 He presented his letter of credence to the President of China on 14 April 2021.